-Constitutional amendment (first resolution); marriage.
-Proposes the repeal of the constitutional amendment dealing with marriage that was approved in 2006.
+Constitutional amendment; marriage.
+Proposes the repeal of the constitutional amendment dealing with marriage that was approved in November 2006.
 That amendment (i) defines marriage as "only a union between one man and one woman"; (ii) prohibits the Commonwealth and its political subdivisions from creating or recognizing "a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage"; and (iii) prohibits the Commonwealth or its political subdivisions from creating or recognizing "another union, partnership, or other legal status to which is assigned the rights, benefits, obligations, qualities, or effects of marriage."
-01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 78 Constitutional amendment; restoration of civil rights to persons convicted of nonviolent felonies.
-Patron: Herring Summary as introduced:
+02/12/14 House: Left in Privileges and Elections Notes: City position: support HJ 70 Constitutional amendment; restoration of civil rights.
+Patron: Carr Summary as introduced: